langchain-ai/langgraphjs/libs/checkpoint-sqlite/README.md

 # @langchain/langgraph-checkpoint-sqlite

-Implementation of LangGraph.js CheckpointSaver that uses a SQLite DB.
+Implementation of a [LangGraph.js](https://github.com/langchain-ai/langgraphjs) CheckpointSaver that uses a SQLite DB.

 ## Usage